 Even if Carry On Dick is not the most well-remembered film of the series, it goes without saying that it’s an important one as it certainly marked the end of an era.
-As I’ve said before, I had no idea what to expect and, in the end, I quite liked it.
-So, it’s definitely one I recommend you to see!
+As I’ve said before, I had no idea what to expect,and, in the end, I quite liked it.
+So, it’s I would recommend you to see it!

 I only have five Carry On films left to watch and review!
 The next one is Carry On Behind which marked the return of the much appreciated Liz Fraser!